maclong9/harvard-compsci/CS50/README.md

 ```

 This graph shows that it is better to design algorithms, like the logarithm
-detailed above, that are correct and efficient.
+detailed above, that is correct and efficient.

 > [!WARNING] The graph only displays the efficiency and not the correctness of
 > the algorithm.